An upper bound for the number of smooth values of a polynomial and its applications: Abstract

 \section{Abstract}

-We provide a new upper bound for the number of smooth values of a polynomial with integer coefficients.
+We prove a new upper bound for the number of smooth values of a polynomial with integer coefficients.
 This improves Timofeev's previous result unless the polynomial is a product of linear polynomials with integer coefficients.
-As an application, we fix an error in the proof of a result of Cassels which was used to prove that the Hurwitz zeta-function with algebraic irrational parameter has infinitely many zeros on the domain of convergence.
+As an application, we provide another proof for a result of Cassels which was used to prove that the Hurwitz zeta-function with algebraic irrational parameter has infinitely many zeros on the domain of convergence.
 We also apply the main result to a problem on primitive divisors of quadratic polynomials.

 \subjclass[2020]{Primary 11N32; Secondary 11N25}

 \keywords{smooth number, polynomial value, prime ideal, primitive divisor}